 This almost-an-art-house film makes the list for sheer audacity.
 This is a framing story, with three vignettes tucked in between, and a meta-story around the framing story.
 Yeah, it’s one of those.
 But don’t worry, it’s imminently watchable.
 In fact, the confusion is part of what makes the movie unsettling.
 The vignettes are all different representations of werewolves in folklore, which I personally love.
 Angela Lansbury is great as the storytelling grandmother who keeps her granddaughter entertained with these gruesome tales.
-There’s a creepy sexual undertone to a lot of the stories, where the wolf equals lust in these cautionary tales.
-This movie also gets credit for the variety of transformations, including the crazy shedding of the skin gag featured on the movie poster.
+There’s a creepy sexual undertone to a lot of the stories, where the wolf is a stand-in for lust in these cautionary tales.
+This movie also gets credit for the variety of transformations, including the crazy "exit through the pie hole" gag featured on the movie poster.

 3. The Howling (1981)

 Ahh, the 1980s...The Howling wears its 80’s-ness like a shroud, but that doesn’t keep it from being creepy and horrifying, though not always for the right reasons.
 Rob Bottin, the special effects guy who did the monster work on John Carpenter’s The Thing, turns in some fantastic transformations that still make the back of my knees all clammy.
 This book differs widely from the novel by Gary Brandner, and that’s something of a shame, as there are less creaky coincidences in the book.
 Dee Wallace plays a TV reporter stalked by a serial killer (who turns out to be a werewolf) and in their final showdown—at the beginning of the movie—the reporter is left traumatized.
 To recuperate, the doctor sends her to a retreat in the woods upstate (that just happens to be a werewolf colony).
-Huh.
-What do you know about that?
-And yet, somehow it still all manages to work.
+Surprise, surprise.
+Still, a solid, darkly humorous Joe Dante movie, the kind we loved back then.